 The same month that HOLLYWOOD A GO-GO ended production (February 1966), she met Max Baer, Jr. of ""The Beverly Hillbillies" fame.
 They then married five months later.
 During this time she took up flying and earned her pilot's license.
 Her marriage to Max lasted five years and after the split she moved to Beverly Hills and became George Burns' neighbor.
 JOANNA immersed herself in the Hollywood scene and besides George became friends with Doris Day, Jack Benny, and Jimmy Stewart amongst others.
 She and George were often seen together at many Hollywood functions.

->

-> By the mid-1970's she was growing increasingly uncomfortable with the Hollywood scene.
+By the mid-1970's she was growing increasingly uncomfortable with the Hollywood scene.
 She sold her Hollywood mansion and moved to Atlanta, where she met her current husband.
-They planned and built a 15,000 square foot house on Hilton Head Island in South Carolina, where they live to this day.
+They planned and built a 15,000 square foot house on Hilton Head Island in South Carolina, where they lived for many years.
 JOANNA has always had an interest in vintage fashions and today she owns an enormous collection of dresses, shoes, and hats.
 The hat collection alone numbers over 2,000 and has its own room complete with display cases.

->

-> JOANNA remains very active on Hilton Head, often wearing her vintage outfits to charitable functions, and she is also an animal lover, volunteering her time at the local animal shelters.
+JOANNA remains very active on Hilton Head, often wearing her vintage outfits to charitable functions, and she is also an animal lover, volunteering her time at the local animal shelters.

 JOANNA entered several pageants as a teenager while she was living in New Hampshire.
 The Miss New England Pageant was one of them and the photo above shows her on August 19, 1959 with the other finalists.
 Left to right are: Sally Ann Friedman, Miss New England 1959 Marjory Jane Macleod, Dianne Lipson, Carolyn Ann Kumant, and JOANNA.
 There were a total of 23 contestants so she did very well making it to the final five.